juspay/hyperswitch/README.md

 New to Rust?
 Hyperswitch is the perfect place to start this hacktoberfest! 😁

-> ⭐️ If you're new to Hacktoberfest, you can learn more and register to participate [here](https://hacktoberfest.com/participation/).
+> ⭐️ If you're new to Hacktoberfest, you can learn more and register to participate [here].(https://hacktoberfest.com/participation/).
 Registration is from **September 26th - October 31st**.

 <hr>
 <img src="./docs/imgs/switch.png" />

-Hyperswitch is an open source payments switch to make payments fast, reliable, and, affordable.
+Hyperswitch is an open-source payments switch to make payments fast, reliable, and affordable.
-It lets you connect with multiple payment processors and route traffic effortlessly, all with a single API integration.
+It lets you connect with multiple payment processors and routing traffic effortlessly, all with a single API integration.

 Using Hyperswitch, you can: